home-assistant/developers.home-assistant/docs/dev_101_services.md

 - All response data should be serializable in json `JsonObjectType`.
 This is so that it can interoperate with other parts of the system such as the frontend.
 - You may conditionally check the `ServiceCall` property `return_response` to decide whether or not response data should be returned (e.g. if it is large or expensive to fetch).
-When not set, the service may return `None`
+When not set, the service may return `None`.
 - Errors must be raised as exceptions such as `HomeAssistantError`.
 The response data is not allowed to contain error codes or statuses to error handling mistakes.
 - Response data should not be used for when there is a simpler alternative allowed by the state or entity model.